International team brainstorming together

 • Tell your qualified professionals about free online learning opportunities, such as those offered by Deutsche Welle.

-Institutions such as the “Competence Centre for Vocational German Language” of the IQ Network provide more information on how you can help your recruits to learn the language on the job.
+Institutions such as the “Competence Centre for Vocational German Language” of the Network IQ provide more information on how you can help your recruits to learn the language on the job.

 Do you have any questions?